Qualifications

 Pre-university

-It is a long time ago now, but prior to university I obtained A levels in Mathematics, Computing, Law, and Economics, all at grade A (the highest available at the time).
+Prior to university I obtained A levels in Mathematics, Computing, Law, and Economics, all at grade A (the highest available at the time).
+At GCSE my grades were: A* (Mathematics, Double Science, Business Studies), A (English Language, French, Religion, Electronics) and B (English Literature).